Section: Information Technology

 The purpose of this policy is to:

-St. John’s University (St. John’s) provides an array of Computing Resources to support the instructional, research and administrative functions of the University.
-This policy, including its supporting standards, formal processes, and procedures apply to all members of the University Community who use the University Computer Resources and is in force whether working onsite at a University facility or from a remote location.
+St. John’s provides an array of Computing Resources to support its instructional, research and administrative functions.
+This policy, including its supporting standards, formal processes, and procedures apply to all members of the University Community who use St. John’s Computing Resources and is in force whether working onsite at a St. John’s facility or from a remote location.

 The Information Technology department may take all reasonable actions to ensure the integrity of the St. John’s information and computing resources, including prevention of damage to data and equipment, irrespective of any asserted privacy interests.